by James Kenney

 The songs land somewhere between very good and perfectly adequate, which, at this point, is fine.
 There are hard rockers.
 There are Beatlesque ballads.
 It’s all there.
 Who’s complaining?

 No, All Washed Up isn’t going to change anyone’s mind about Cheap Trick.
-It’s not trying to.
+It’s not trying to, really, though no doubt they’ll be happy if someone stumbles upon it and says “Hey, who’s this?”
 It’s a record by a band that knows exactly who they are, and what they do well.
 The melodies are there.
 The crunch is there.
 The choruses still land.
+Power pop!

-Cheap Trick were never perfect but they allowed us who wouldn’t give ourselves over to nonsense like the Crue and Bon Jovi to have our own hard rock band fronted by long-haired pretty boys who were actually smart and talented.
+Cheap Trick were never quite perfect but they allowed us who wouldn’t give ourselves over to nonsense like the Crue and Bon Jovi to have our own hard rock band fronted by long-haired pretty boys who were actually smart and talented and who enjoyed hanging out with goofs we could identify with like Nielsen and Carlos.
+They had these other bands’ power, but they also had, you know, the pop.
 Unlike those guys, Cheap Trick is sublime.
-Even now, even all washed up, they still sound like Cheap Trick.
+And, even now, even all washed up, they still sound like Cheap Trick.

 Leave a comment